How Much Does It Cost to Declaw a Cat? (2026 Guide)

 Surgical Methods

-Declawing a cat involves removing the claw and the bone it grows from.
-This prevents the claw from regrowing.
-Vets perform this surgery under anesthesia to ensure your cat doesn’t feel pain during the operation.
+Declawing removes both the claw and the bone it grows from, which prevents the claw from regrowing.
+Vets perform this under general anesthesia so the cat doesn’t feel pain during the operation.

 Laser Declawing